twilio-professional-services/function-flex-outbound-sms/README.md

   * (Optional) If this function is being triggered from some other pre-existing chat conversation - perhaps from an automated Studio flow - it may be desirable to include the source Chat Channel's SID, so that the Flex UI can be used (i.e. customized via a plugin) to present that historical chat channel message history to the agent (either from Flex Chat APIs or from a CRM).
 [We have a plugin](https://github.com/twilio-professional-services/plugin-chat-include-source-chat-channel) that does exactly this!
+* initialNotificationMessage
+ * (Optional) If you want an immediate message to go out upon creation of the task, this is where to set that message
+* targetWorkerSid
+ * (Optional) If you want to perform [Known Agent Routing](https://www.twilio.com/docs/taskrouter/workflow-configuration/known-agent-routing) in your Taskrouter Workflow configuration (e.g. in response to an agent clicking a CRM button to initiate a Flex SMS conversation), then this is where you can set your desired Worker SID.
+See section below for more detail.

-If the Function executes successfully, you should receive a `200 OK` response with a response body containing details on the Chat Channel and Proxy Session.
+If the Function executes successfully, you should receive a `200 OK` response with a response body containing details on the Chat Channel and Proxy Session (and optionally the initial chat message if provided).

 If the function does not execute successfully, you'll receive an HTTP error code and the response body will contain the details of why it failed.